-We discussed love bombing recently, and that is also known as the idealization or courtship phase.
+We discussed love bombing recently.
+Love bombing is also known as the idealization or courtship phase in a toxic relationship.

 Today, we are going to dig into the emotions and specific kinds of behavior that happen inside of the last and most painful part of the cycle: devaluation and discarding.